Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be the best option for you.

 It involves answering a series of questions, including the medical condition you have, age, gender, and how far you’re willing to travel, and it will show you registered clinical trials and what phases they’re in.

-Meridian Clinical Research connects participants to clinical trials to companies and clinical research organizations (CROs).
+Velocity Clinical Research connects participants to clinical trials to companies and clinical research organizations (CROs).

-To find ongoing clinical trials near you, complete the form on their site with your information, and an enrollment specialist with Meridian will contact you so you can review studies that are the right fit for you.
+To find ongoing clinical trials near you, complete the form on their site with your information, and an enrollment specialist with Velocity will contact you so you can review studies that are the right fit for you.

 If you yourself aren’t eligible to participate, you can still earn up to $25 for referring someone who is.